Short Answer Summary

 - Keep spare batteries warm inside your jacket.

-- Carry several dry microfiber cloths.
+- Carry multiple dry microfiber cloths.

-- Avoid breathing directly onto the lens or viewfinder.
+- Avoid breathing directly on the lens.

-What Clothing Matters for Photographers?
+What Clothing Matters Most for Photographers?

-- Thin liner gloves for camera control.
+- Thin liner gloves for camera controls.

-- Warm mittens over liner gloves between adjustments.
+- Warm mittens between adjustments.

-- Insulated winter boots with thick soles.
+- Insulated winter boots.

-- Thermal base layer and warm mid-layer.
+- Thermal base layers.

 - Windproof outer shell.